security-kg/oscti-data/README.md

 ## License

-OSCTI Dataset is released under the MIT License.
+The OSCTI dataset is released under the MIT License.
 By using the dataset, you agree to the terms and conditions of the license.